lernlink/moodle-enrol_semco/README.md

 Translating this plugin
 -----------------------

 This Moodle plugin is shipped with an english and german language pack.
-It can't be translated on AMOS as it is not published in the Moodle plugins repository.
+It can't be translated on AMOS yet as it is not approved in the Moodle plugins repository.

 Right-to-left support